NextronSystems/asgard-manual/usage/masterasgard.rst

    Generate One Time Token on ASGARD

-In MASTER ASGARD go to ``Connected ASGARDs``, click the ``Add ASGARD`` button in the upper right and use the hostname and one-time token to connect that ASGARD system.
+In MASTER ASGARD go to ``Connected ASGARDs``, click the ``Add ASGARD`` button in the upper right corner, and use the hostname and one-time token to connect that ASGARD system.
 You can use a description to provide more information on that ASGARD server, e.g. ``DMZ 1`` or ``Region EMEA - HQ 1``.